 Why have I been scheduled for an ARRIVAL TIME and APPOINTMENT TIME?
 What’s the difference?

-At Graybill Medical Group, we are committed to providing timely and caring medical care.
+Our Physicians, Practitioners, and Staff are committed to providing timely and caring medical care.
 Consequently, it’s our policy to schedule each patient for both an ARRIVAL TIME and a separate APPOINTMENT TIME.

 We appreciate your understanding and cooperation with our policy.
-We believe it will help you get the most out of your time with your Graybill Physician/Practitioner.
+We believe it will help you get the most out of your time with your Physician/Practitioner.

 What if I can’t make my appointment?

 Unfortunately when a patient doesn’t show up for their scheduled appointment, another patient loses an opportunity to be seen.
-This policy enables our physicians and practitioners to give every patient the care and attention he or she deserves.
+This policy enables our Physicians and Practitioners to give every patient the care and attention he or she deserves.

 Please contact us at least twenty-four (24) hours prior to your scheduled appointment date and time.
 Otherwise, a fee of $25 may be billed.
 For Primary Care please call our Patient Communications Center at (760) 291-6700.
 For Specialist Care please contact the physician at the number shown on his or her provider profile.